 Palestra Ricciardi, founded at the beginning of the fifties by Tullio Ricciardi, is certainly one of the first fitness and body building gyms opened in Italy.
-This page is intended as a tribute to one of the pioneers of Italian culturism and a chance to tell his story.
+This page is intended as a tribute to a pioneer of Italian body building and a chance to tell his story.

 Tullio Ricciardi, born in Florence in 1929, starts his agonistic activity when he’s 15 years old as a boxer in the flyweight category, winning his first competition after just one week of training.
-His physique, one could describe it as skeletrical (1 , 76 cm for 50 kg), exposes him constantly to the spectators’ jeers during his matches, but it doesn’t stop him from fighting and winning on a regional level.
-After 13 fights, of which he wins 12, he decides to abandon boxing to try one after the other all the sports which might strengthen him up: starting from rowing, swimming and tennis and from the latter he moves to free form gymnastics in a prograssion that resembles more a marathon than sports training.
-When he’s 20 years old his weight rises to 58 kg but also his height has increased to 1,82 cm.
-More desperate than pleased, thanks to an American friend he will make a discovery which will change his life: culturism.
+His physique, one could describe it as skeletal (176 cm for 49 kg), exposes him constantly to the spectators’ jeers during his matches, but it doesn’t stop him from fighting and winning on a regional level.
+After 13 fights, of which he wins 12, he decides to abandon boxing to try one after the other all the sports which might strengthen him up: starting from rowing, swimming and tennis and from there he moves to free form gymnastics in a progression that resembles more a marathon than sports training.
+When he’s 20 years old his weight rises to 58 kg but also his height has increased to 182 cm.
+More desperate than pleased, thanks to an American friend, Cyrus Shannon, the English Cemetery keeper at the time, he will make a discovery which will change his life: body building.

 After just two years he competes as a weightlifter among the lightweights and, as the papers said, “despite his natural handicap of his slim physique” he manages to place second twice during the Italian Championships, win ENAL’s Italian Championships and the Italian Cup, and add his name to the first 10 lightweights of Italy.

-In the meantime his extraordinary physical changes awaken the interest of many people and requests for explanation and advice become more and more numerous.
-This gives him the idea, timidly at first, of opening a small gym which he will call very simply PALESTRA RICCIARDI.
+In the meantime his extraordinary physical changes gained the interest of many people and the requests for explanation and advice become more and more numerous.
+This gives him the idea, timidly at first, to open a small gym which he will call very simply PALESTRA RICCIARDI.

-He finds a new location, which for those times was so large and expensive that everyone thought it madness, and makes the required move.
-Progress followed progress: in 1957 he founds the Federazione Italiana di Culturismo (Italian Federation for Culturism) and in 1958 he opens gyms in Milan and Rome to then continue on to Genoa, Bologna, Vicenza, Venice, Ferrara, Livorno, Forli, aiming to give a body building gym to every major city in Italy and to make CONI (Italian National Olympic Commitee) recognise culturism.
+He finds a new location, which for the times was so large and expensive everyone thought he is crazy, and makes the required move.
+Progress followed by progress: in 1957 he founds the Federazione Italiana di Culturismo (Italian Federation for Culturism) and in 1958 he opens gyms in Milan and Rome to then continue on to Genova, Bologna, Vicenza, Venice, Ferrara, Livorno, Forlì, aiming to give a body building gym to every major city in Italy and to make CONI (Italian National Olympic Committee) recognize body building.

-After Mister Italia, Tullio Ricciardi continues training and dedicates himself mainly to sport management, to managing his fitness centers and to his role as editor for CULTURA FISICA.
+After Mister Italia, Tullio Ricciardi continues training and dedicates his life mainly to sport management, to managing his fitness centers, first of all the one in borgo pinti in Florence, and to his role as editor for his beloved magazine, CULTURA FISICA.

-Today, our objective is to work with the same passion.
+Today, after 70 years, our objective is to work with the same passion.